 2. Maintain a Healthy Lifestyle

-Quit smoking, limit alcohol consumption, exercise regularly, and maintain a healthy weight.
-Some insurers offer wellness programs with premium discounts.
+Quitting smoking, limiting alcohol, exercising regularly, and maintaining a healthy weight can all help.
+Some insurers also offer wellness programs with premium discounts.

 3. Consider the Premium Type